jobbrIO/docs/use/restApi.md

 #### Get all Triggers for a Job

-Triggers are attached to a job ands therefore accessible as a subresource of a job identified by it's  internal `id` or the specified `uniqueName`.
+Triggers are attached to a job and therefore accessible as a subresource of a job identified by its internal `id` or the specified `uniqueName`.

 **Url Parameters**
 * `id` : Internal Id of the Job (**Required**)